April Kepner: Relationships

-Kepner entertained several relationships throughout her time on Grey's Anatomy.
-In her early appearances, she is introduced as the best friend and roommate of her fellow Mercy West resident, Reed Adamson.
-In the season six finale, when Reed is tragically murdered by Gary Clark during the shooting, April is the first to find her when she trips over her dead body.
-In season seven April forms a friendship with Meredith Grey and she eventually moves into her house.
-Ellen Pompeo offered regarding their bond: "Meredith will accept April in order to get the audience to accept her," and Drew further explained: "She's being plugged into the community.
+April had several relationships throughout her time on Grey's Anatomy.
+Early in her appearances, she is introduced as the best friend and roommate of fellow Mercy West resident, Reed Adamson (Nora Zehetner).
+In the Season 6 finale, when Reed is murdered by Gary Clark during the hospital shooting, April is the first to find her, tripping over her dead body.
+This event significantly impacts April's journey as a character.

+April develops a crush on Derek Shepherd (Patrick Dempsey) in Season 6.
+Carina MacKenzie of The Los Angeles Times called it "ridiculous", adding: "April is drooling all over Chief McDreamy.
+She's been reduced to a 12-year-old with hearts in her eyes and a painful inability to be subtle."
+Drew herself was skeptical of the storyline, stating: "The biggest thing that people did not like about my character was they thought I was a threat for the Mer/Der relationship, which I kind of found was super ridiculous ...
+I only saw it as a really pathetic little crush."

+In Season 7, April forms a friendship with Meredith Grey (Ellen Pompeo), eventually moving into her house.
+Pompeo noted about their bond: "Meredith will accept April in order to get the audience to accept her", while Drew explained: "She's being plugged into the community.
 Meredith has really taken her under her wing, is really looking out for her.
 Having Meredith come around to April helps the audience come around to April."

-She first develops a crush on Derek Shepherd in season six.
-Carina MacKenzie from The Los Angeles Times called it "ridiculous" and added: "April is drooling all over Chief McDreamy.
-Vomit. ...
-She's been reduced to a 12-year-old with hearts in her eyes and a painful inability to be subtle."
-Drew herself was skeptical about it, saying: "The biggest thing that people did not like about my character was they thought I was a threat for the Mer/Der relationship, which I kind of found was super ridiculous ...
-I never saw it as anything that would ever transpire into something that might threaten them.
-I only saw it as a really pathetic little crush."
-She briefly has feelings for Alex Karev who almost makes her lose her virginity when he tries to sleep with her in "Something's Gotta Give".
-Wetpaint commented that Alex made her feel "worthless and unwanted when she was at her most vulnerable."
-Kepner also briefly dates Dr. Robert Stark, a senior pediatric surgical attending.
-After her fellow residents make fun of her, she breaks up with him, creating a coldness between them.
-However, it is Stark who recommends her as chief resident to Dr. Hunt.
-Drew stated: "She sees a side to Dr. Stark that he doesn't show to anyone else at the hospital, and she finds that part endearing...I think they enjoy the companionship."
+April briefly has feelings for Alex Karev (Justin Chambers), and almost loses her virginity to him in the Season 7 episode "Something's Gotta Give".
+Wetpaint commented that Alex made her feel "worthless and unwanted when she was at her most vulnerable".
+She also dates Dr. Robert Stark (Peter MacNicol), a senior pediatric surgical attending.
+After her fellow residents mock her, she breaks up with him, creating tension between them.
+However, Stark later recommends her for chief resident to Dr. Owen Hunt (Kevin McKidd).
+Drew remarked: "She sees a side to Dr. Stark that he doesn't show to anyone else at the hospital, and she finds that part endearing...
+I think they enjoy the companionship."

-In the end of season eight, Kepner starts a relationship with her best friend turned lover Jackson Avery (Williams), who she loses her virginity to and that eventually leads her to reflect on her faith and fail her boards.
+At the end of Season 8, Kepner begins a romantic relationship with her best friend, Jackson Avery (Jesse Williams), and loses her virginity to him.
+This causes her to reflect on her faith and ultimately leads to her failing her boards.
 Critics praised the chemistry between April and Jackson.
-Rhimes commented on the dynamic between the two in season nine and said: "I think it's going to be funny, sexy, and good."
+Rhimes commented on their dynamic in Season 9, saying: "I think it's going to be funny, sexy, and good."